 Almost Transparent Blue (1976) by Ryu Murakami

 Ryu Murakami wrote Almost Transparent Blue while still a student at Musashino Art University, and it’s a work that ended up winning him the prestigious Akutagawa Prize.
-The book follows a group of dissolute Japanese youths in the mid-1970s, and is infused throughout with themes of sex, drugs, and rock’n’roll.
-Murakami takes the reader on an unnerving journey through the minds and bodies of a set of friends whose main concerns are where they are going to get their next LP and drug fix from.
-Accused by some critics of being crass and overindulgent, Murakami cannot be said to shy away from graphic descriptions of mescaline-induced hallucinations and sudden moments of brutality, which serve to make the lives of his protagonists seem even more hollow and mundane.
+The book follows a group of dissolute Japanese youths in the mid-1970s, and is infused with themes of sex, drugs, and rock’n’roll.
+Murakami takes the reader on an unnerving journey through the minds and bodies of a set of friends whose main concerns are where they are going to get their next drug fix from.
+Accused by some critics of being crass and overindulgent, Murakami certainly does not shy away from graphic descriptions of mescaline-induced hallucinations and sudden moments of brutality, which serve to make the lives of his protagonists seem even more hollow and mundane.
 Almost Transparent Blue unfolds in a haze of debauchery to the soundtrack of The Doors and the urban soundscape of 1970s Japan.

 The Diving Pool (1990) by Yoko Ogawa

-Composed of three novellas — The Diving Pool, Pregnancy Diary, and The Dormitory — this book aims to make the reader embody their central characters.
+Composed of three novellas—The Diving Pool, Pregnancy Diary, and The Dormitory— this book aims to make the reader embody their central characters.
 The focus is on female protagonists observing from strange places of isolation.
-The Diving Pool follows Aya, a girl whose parents operate an orphanage, which mean she is the only child in her immediate environment to be brought up by her real parents.
+The Diving Pool follows Aya, a girl whose parents operate an orphanage, which means she is the only child in her immediate environment to be brought up by her real parents.
 Aya recounts her acts of love and cruelty in a detached, disinterested manner, as if viewing her life through a tunnel or a telescope.
 With brilliant writing and razor-sharp observations, Ogawa is famous for being able to turn a phrase like twisting a knife.

 Kafka on the Shore (2002) by Haruki Murakami

 Kafka on the Shore is a perfect introduction to Haruki Murakami’s literary universe.
 An author who has captured the imagination of a vast international readership, Murakami was considered a strong contender for the 2014 Nobel Prize in Literature.
 The novel contains all that makes his stories instantly recognizable: cats that appear to know more than humans; classical music and pop culture references; lost, wandering protagonists; and ultimately a gradual scratching away at the surface of existence to reveal the unanswerable metaphysical mysteries beneath.
-Only Murakami could bring to life Johnny Walker — the striding man found on the world’s most popular whisky, drawn by British illustrator Tom Browne — and make him so disturbing as to ensure you never look at another bottle of Johnny Black in quite the same way again.
+Only Murakami could bring to life Johnnie Walker—the striding man found on the world’s most popular whisky, drawn by British illustrator Tom Browne—and make him so disturbing as to ensure you never look at another bottle of Johnnie Black in quite the same way again.

-Soseki Natsume is counted among Japan’s greatest writers: active in the Meiji era, he was a scholar, a poet, and a novelist.
-Kokoro — meaning heart, in its various English forms — was serialized in a newspaper in 1914.
+Natsume Soseki is counted among Japan’s greatest writers: active in the Meiji era, he was a scholar, a poet, and a novelist.
+Kokoro—meaning heart, in its various English forms—was serialized in a newspaper in 1914.
 The novel deals with a young man’s relationship to an elderly gentleman who he refers to as sensei, and is a study of isolation and search for identity.
-Natsume’s prose layers levels of significance through the characters’ words and actions, so that by the end of the novel one feels ready to read it backwards, to see if anything more can be learned from the accretion of his nuanced descriptions.
+The author’s prose layers levels of significance through the characters’ words and actions, so that by the end of the novel one feels ready to read it backwards, to see if anything more can be learned from the accretion of his nuanced descriptions.

 Seven Japanese Tales (1963) by Jun’ichirō Tanizaki